patrick-zippenfenig/environmental-data-management-notes/README.md

 |- chunk_950.om
 ```

-The chunk-number is just the unix-timestamp divided by a time-interval of 1-2 weeks.
-It is trivial to figure out which files need to be read read.
+The chunk number is simply the Unix timestamp divided by a time interval of 1-2 weeks, making it easy to determine which files need to be accessed.

-The total size of the Open-Meteo database spans around 41 TB.
-Compression ratio is approximately 5 times better than GRIB, therefore the archives are equivalent to ~200 TB of GRIB files:
+The Open-Meteo database currently spans approximately 41 TB.
+With a compression ratio about five times more efficient than GRIB, this equates to roughly 200 TB of GRIB files:
-- 16 TB for common variables from ERA5, ERA5-Land, CERRA and archived ECMWF IFS HRES
+- 16 TB for common variables from ERA5, ERA5-Land, CERRA, and archived ECMWF IFS HRES.
-- 23 TB for continuous archives of all weather forecast models keeping different lead-times
+- 23 TB for continuous archives of all weather forecast models, preserving different lead times.
-- 2 TB archives for various models air quality, floods, waves, etc
+- 2 TB for archives of various models, including air quality, floods, and waves.

-Because the entire database is just a collection files and directories, it can just be copied by standard tools and exposed via any simple HTTP server or S3 compatible server.
+Since the entire database consists of simple files and directories, it can be copied using standard tools and served via any basic HTTP server or S3-compatible service.

-By exposing the Open-Meteo database directly through an HTTP server or S3 bucket, users can
+By hosting the Open-Meteo database on an HTTP server or S3 bucket, users can:

-1. Run their own Open-Meteo API instances and synchronize automatically the latest forecast or
+1. Run their own Open-Meteo API instances, automatically syncing with the latest forecasts.
-2. Retrieve data directly from files to perform data analysis in Python once the Python library for open-meteo files is available
+2. Retrieve data directly from the files for analysis in Python, once the Python library for Open-Meteo files is available.

 ## HTTP Rest APIs
-To efficiently serve weather data to a wide audience of users, data can be exposed as a HTTP JSON API.
+To efficiently deliver weather data to a broad audience, Open-Meteo offers an HTTP JSON API.

-Data for individual coordinates can be requested by a simple URL query `/v1/forecast?latitude=47.45&longitude=8.56` followed by a list of weather variables like `&hourly=temperature_2m,precipitation` which returns a weather forecast in JSON format for the next 7 days in 1-hourly resolution.
+Users can request data for specific coordinates with a simple URL query, such as `/v1/forecast?latitude=47.45&longitude=8.56`, followed by a list of weather variables like `&hourly=temperature_2m,precipitation`.
+This returns a 7-day weather forecast in JSON format with hourly resolution.

-In order to provide a good forecast, Open-Meteo performs a couple of steps:
+Open-Meteo follows several steps to provide accurate forecasts:

+Open-Meteo follows several steps to provide accurate forecasts:

-1. The best weather models for the given coordinates are selected.
-High resolution local domains like ICON-D2, AROME or HRRR are combined seamlessly with their global parent domains like ICON, ARPEGE or GFS.
-Therefore the first couple of hours might be from a local area model, while the mid-term forecast is based on a global model.
-The model selection process can be overruled by simply adding `&models=ecmwf_ifs025` to force a specific model.
+1. **Model Selection:** The API selects the best weather models for the given coordinates, seamlessly combining high-resolution local models like ICON-D2, AROME, or HRRR with their global counterparts like ICON, ARPEGE, or GFS.
+For example, the first few hours may use data from a local model, while the mid-term forecast relies on a global model.
+Users can override this selection by specifying a particular model using &models=ecmwf_ifs025.

-2. A suitable grid-cell is selected for the coordinated.
-Various grid systems and projections are supported to quickly find the corresponding grid-cell for coordinates.
-By using a digital elevation model, the surface elevations from the desired coordinate as well as surrounding grid-cells are compared.
-Sometimes not the nearest grid-cell provides a best forecast for a given location.
-In coastal areas, grid-cells on sea are avoided.
+2. **Grid-Cell Selection:** The API identifies the most suitable grid-cell for the specified coordinates.
+Various grid systems and projections are supported to quickly locate the corresponding grid-cell.
+A digital elevation model compares the surface elevation of the desired coordinates with surrounding grid-cells, ensuring that the best grid-cell is chosen, especially in coastal regions where cells over the sea are avoided.

-3. If required, data is interpolated from 3-hourly to 1-hourly data.
-Most weather models offer 1-hourly data.
-As a convention only 1-hourly data is returned.
-Of course the user can choose the temporal resolution as well.
+3. **Data Interpolation:** If necessary, the API interpolates data from 3-hourly to 1-hourly intervals.
+While most models offer 1-hourly data, the API conventionally returns 1-hourly data, although users can select a different temporal resolution.

-3. Derived parameters are calculated.
-E.g. wind speed is computed from U/V vectors.
-More complex models are also integrated like FAO Reference Evapotranspiration (ET₀), Direct Normal Irradiance (DNI) or directly compute the tilted solar irradiance.
-All solar radiation calculations are using the NREL solar position algorithms which is reportedly have the highest accuracy.
-Those models were frequently requested by users from renewable energy or agriculture sectors.
+4. **Derived Parameters:** The API calculates derived weather parameters, such as wind speed from U/V vectors.
+It also integrates more complex models, like FAO Reference Evapotranspiration (ET₀) and Direct Normal Irradiance (DNI), using highly accurate NREL solar position algorithms.
+These calculations are particularly valuable for users in the renewable energy and agriculture sectors.

-4. The API response as JSON (or other formats) is streamed back to the user.
-The response could return large amounts of data that do not fit into memory.
-By streaming data into chunks, the API can return large amounts of data without the need for complex job queuing systems.
+5. **Data Streaming:** The API response, typically in JSON format, is streamed back to the user.
+To handle potentially large datasets that exceed memory limits, data is streamed in chunks, allowing the API to deliver extensive data without requiring a complex job queuing system.

-5. Optionally, an API key is checked to verify that a user is authorized to access data.
-Open-Meteo limits access to the free API and blocks access after 10'000 calls per day.
-Commercial users can retrieve more data, but require an API key.
+6. **API Key Verification:** An optional API key check ensures users are authorized to access the data.
+Free API access is capped at 500 calls per minute or 10,000 calls per day, with commercial users requiring an API key for additional data access.

-The Open-Meteo API is not limited to single coordinates.
-Other options are:
+The Open-Meteo API also supports additional options:

-1. Multiple coordinates by supplying a comma separated list.
-E.g. `&latitude=47.45,48.1,49.23&longitude=8.56,8.34,8.43`.
-Limited to 1000 locations.
+1. **Multiple Coordinates:** Users can request data for multiple locations by supplying a comma-separated list of coordinates, e.g., &latitude=47.45,48.1,49.23&longitude=8.56,8.34,8.43, limited to 1,000 locations.

-2. Bounding boxes to get data for a geographic area. `&bounding_box=47,-85,47.5,-84.5`.
-Currently this is limited to roughly 1000 grid-cells.
+2. **Bounding Boxes:** Data can be retrieved for a specific geographic area using bounding boxes, e.g., &bounding_box=47,-85,47.5,-84.5, with a current limit of approximately 1,000 grid-cells.

-Future API features:
+Future API Features:
-1. Maps API: More and more users are asking to get data for large areas to generate map.
-Open-Meteo is optimized for time-series data, therefore maps are a worst-case usage.
-So far we recommend GRIB files for maps, but users have issues processing data.
-It would be nice to have a simple endpoint to get data for large areas to generate maps.
+2. **Maps API:** As user demand grows for data covering large areas to generate maps, Open-Meteo plans to develop a dedicated endpoint for this purpose.
+Although the API is optimized for time-series data, and map generation is a challenging use case, a simplified endpoint could facilitate map creation.
+3.

-2. Cloud native mode: The API requires that the database is available locally.
-This is important to the best performance to serve weather data within milliseconds.
-However, due to the growing size of the Open-Meteo database, it can be challenging to deploy server with large local disk storage.
-A cloud native mode should enable the API to fetch data on demand from an S3 server containing all Open-Meteo files.
-By keeping important data in a local cache, this can provide reasonable performance while making it very easy to deploy more Open-Meteo API nodes.
+4. **Cloud-Native Mode:** Currently, the API requires local access to the database for optimal performance, serving weather data within milliseconds.
+However, as the Open-Meteo database continues to expand, deploying servers with large local storage becomes increasingly challenging.
+A cloud-native mode would enable the API to fetch data on demand from an S3 server hosting the Open-Meteo files.
+By maintaining a local cache of essential data, this approach could balance performance with ease of deployment for additional API nodes.

-The API is distributed as Ubuntu packages and Docker images as well.
-The HTTP server endpoint can be started with a single command:
+The Open-Meteo API is available as Ubuntu packages and Docker images.
+The HTTP server endpoint can be launched with a single command.

 ```bash
 openmeteo-api serve